ksg-dev/my-learning/.github/ISSUE_TEMPLATE/api_integration.md

 ---
-name: API Integration
+name: "API Integration"
-about: Propose integration with an external API or service
+about: "Propose integration with an external API or service"
 title: '[API] '
 labels: api, integration
 assignees: ''